prajeet-shah/NetFlix-GPT/README.md

 - Memoization Technique to reduce the number of API calls
 - made our site Responsive
 - making Nested Routing for Header available to everypage
+- Creating a dynamic routing to make the movie card clickable

 # Features

 - Login/Signup Form